The “Thesaurus” project, which is part of a non-formal educational program developed since 1996 by the Greek Council for Refugees (GCR), aims to:

 - Strengthen their artistic-creative skills, their relational and socio-communicative skills, thus starting a post-traumatic resilience process.

-151 migrant and refugee minors, aged 6-15, with different linguistic and cultural backgrounds, have participated to the various creative-artistic and educational activities organized at the Intercultural Center “PYXIDA”.
+- 450 children, of which 410 minors who have lived refugee experiences and 40 Greek peers, aged 6-18, with different linguistic and cultural backgrounds, have participated to the various creative-artistic and educational activities organized at the Intercultural Center “PYXIDA”;

-In 2021, Greek Council for Refugees (GCR) with the support of Alta Mane, has organized the following activities:
+In 2021-2022, Greek Council for Refugees (GCR) with the support of Alta Mane, has carried out the following activities:

-- Developed the digital educative platform “Thesaurus Library” where, subsequently, a total of 877 books for children and adolescents, which are part of the “PYXIDA” Center’s book collection (consisting of 1’200 books in total), have been catalogued;
+- Developed the digital educative platform “Thesaurus Library” where, subsequently, a total of 2’477 books for children and adolescents, which are part of the “PYXIDA” Center’s book collection, have been catalogued;

-- Organized 19 digital art-education workshops (4 at distance and 15 in presence for a total of 44½ effective hours) during which 151 children, starting from the reading of different books and through different expressive-artistic modes, had the opportunity to reflect on various themes such as, inter alia, identity, journey, talent, ocean pollution, friendship, knowledge and co-existence with the other, and produced various drawings, paintings and padlets, successively featured and shared on the “Thesaurus” platform.
+- Organized 35 digital art-education workshops (4 at distance and 31 in presence for a total of 68½ effective hours) during which 204 children who have lived refugee experiences (aged 6-17), starting from the reading of different books and through different expressive-artistic modes, had the opportunity to reflect on various themes such as, inter alia, identity, journey, talent, ocean pollution, friendship, knowledge and co-existence with the other, and produced various drawings, paintings and padlets, successively featured and shared on the “Thesaurus” platform;